 What exactly are the new enforceable guidelines?

-- Practitioners must not indirectly reference the drug, for example ‘anti-wrinkle treatments’
+- – Practitioners must not indirectly reference the drug, for example by using phrases such ‘anti-wrinkle treatments’ or ‘wrinkle relaxers’

 Instead, practitioners are recommended to advertise the consultation instead.

-If the service which is being advertised is a consultation for the treatment of lines and wrinkles, this will likely be acceptable.
+If the service being advertised is a consultation for the treatment of lines and wrinkles, this will likely be acceptable.

-These guidelines don’t apply to dermal filler injectables.
+These guidelines don’t currently apply to dermal filler injectables.

 Why is this important?

-Instagram has become a major marketing channel for new practitioners and existing practitioners alike.
+Instagram has become a major marketing channel for new aesthetics practitioners and existing practitioners alike.

 Growth in demand for injectables as been attributed to the rise of social media, compounded by influencer culture and reality TV.
-Because aesthetics is, by definition, represented visually – it lends itself extremely well to instagram marketing.
+Because aesthetics is – by definition – represented visually, it lends itself well to Instagram marketing.

 And therein lies the problem.

-Social media is the most cost effective way for new practitioners to acquire patients, yet it is fraught with ethical and regulatory challenges – which will now be enforceable from January 31st.
+Social media is the most cost effective way for new practitioners to acquire patients, yet it’s fraught with ethical and regulatory challenges.
+These will now be enforceable from 31 January 2020.

-From an ethical standpoint, practitioners must be careful not to minimise the risks involved in injectable interventions or mislead the public in terms of what is achievable as a result.
+From an ethical standpoint, practitioners must be careful not to minimise the risks involved in injectable interventions.
+They must also ensure they do not mislead the public in terms of what is achievable as a result.

-Instagram has also been criticised as driving an unhealthy body image and mental health distress in younger patients who may be more vulnerable to such marketing.
+Instagram has been further criticised as driving unhealthy body image standards and mental health distress.
+This is especially in relation to younger patients who may be more vulnerable to such marketing.